Sanaullah-github/devops-learning/README.md

 # devops-learning
-this is a demo repository for my Devops Learnings
+this is a demo repository for my Devops Learnings.